-[Updated with 2015 details] Following enactment of the American Tax Relief Act (ATRA), the AMT patch legislation that Congress had to pass every year to ensure more people were not snagged by the Alternative Minimum tax, is now no longer required.
+[Updated for 2015-2016 Tax Year] Following enactment of the American Tax Relief Act (ATRA), the AMT patch legislation that Congress had to pass every year to ensure more people were not snagged by the Alternative Minimum tax, is now no longer required.
 Instead the AMT exemption and associated thresholds based on filing status are now tied (or indexed) to inflation (CPI) and updated by the IRS every year.
-For 2014 AND 2015 the amounts are shown in the tables below, which reflect marginal year over year increases
+The latest AMT thresholds are shown in the tables below, which reflect marginal year over year increases

 |2014 Filing Status||AMT Exemption Amount||Excess Taxable Income (AMTI)||AMT Phase-out Income Level|